akuklev/HOCC/README.md

 algebra, etc.) ZFC has to be extended by additional axioms postulating the existence of enough Grothendieck universes.
 But even then, the language of ZFC is incapable of expressing large concrete categories (such as the category of all groups).
-This issue was first solved by extended set theories ZFC/S and ZMC/S with appropriate reflection principles[Shulman2008]
+This issue was first solved by extended set theories ZFC/S and ZMC/S with appropriate reflection principles [Shulman2008].

-* [The second draft](./star-is-more) in the series introduces the type-theoretic counterpart of unbounded universal quantifiers with introduction and elimination rules reproducing the reflection principle of ZMC/S. This extension allows to handle large concrete categories and similar objects.
+[Our second draft](./star-is-more) in the series introduces the type-theoretic counterpart of unbounded universal quantifiers with introduction and elimination rules corresponding to the reflection principle of ZMC/S. This extension allows to handle large concrete categories and such objects as the large ordered field of surreal numbers.

-We show how to extend the resulting theory to incorporate desired forms of internalization.
-Both inductive types and mathematical structures defined polymorphically for all types, can be as well defined internally to any category that admits all universal constructions used in the defintion.
+We show how to extend the resulting theory to incorporate the desired forms of internalization.
+Both inductive types and mathematical structures defined polymorphically for all types, can be also interpreted internally to any category that admits all universal constructions used in their defintions.

-In a form of type theory with “unbounded“ universal quantifiers, internalization can be mechanized: with a usual definition of a group one gets the defintion of group objects in finitely complete categories for free, with all proofs about groups and constructions on groups automatically appliable to group objects, if all proof/construction elements are expressable in finitely complete categories.
+In a form of type theory with “unbounded“ universal quantifiers, internalization can be mechanized.
+With a usual the definition of a group one gets the defintion of group objects in finitely complete categories for free, with all proofs about groups and constructions on groups automatically appliable to group objects, if all proof/construction elements are expressable in finitely complete categories.